Global-Shelter-Cluster/sheltercluster.org/docroot/sites/all/modules/custom/cluster_libraries/README.txt

-Provides the Library content type implementation.
+Provides the Library and Arbitrary Library content type implementation.